tirthajyoti/mlr/docs/examples_advanced.md

-## How regression metrics change as we add more explanatory variables
+## How regression metrics change with explanatory variables

+### Printing metrics as we add variables one by one
 Let's say we define some random data using `numpy` as follows,

 ```